 Generally, IKEA couch frames aren’t the strongest.
-Yes, ours has served us well for 4 years and it’s still going strong, but it’s not indestructible.
+Yes, ours has served us well for four years, and it’s still going strong, but it’s not indestructible.

 When looking, lift them up.
 If it seems absurdly light compared to other options, you know the frame is not very sturdy.

 Is a weak frame a deal breaker?